-Late afternoon in Bukom, a small enclave of fishermen in the working class Jamestown area of Accra.
+Late afternoon in Bukom, a small fishing enclave in the popular Jamestown district of Accra.
 The children run out of class and immediately head to the boxing clubs for their daily training.